Logo

 Sec.
 164j – Collective bargaining violations -- NEW

-House: Prohibits the use of funds received under this Act to pay for litigation or legal costs resulting from a violation of the collective bargaining section of the Public Employment Relations Act.
+Final budget did not include the House language to prohibit the use of funds received under this Act to pay for litigation or legal costs resulting from a violation of the collective bargaining section of the Public Employment Relations Act.

 Subject